The Straight Mind and Other Essays: Summary

-In April 1979, Wittig delivered her essay, "The Straight Mind", as the morning keynote address at Barnard College's event, "The Scholar and the Feminist Conference, The Future of Difference".
+"The Straight Mind" was delivered as the morning keynote address at Barnard College's event, "The Scholar and the Feminist Conference, The Future of Difference".
+Wittig writes "lesbians are not women" under the assumption that the term "woman" is defined by men.
 The essay appeared in French in Questions féministes, where the editorial collective, which included Wittig, splintered over "the lesbian question" leading to a dissolution of the collective and end to the publication.
 It also appeared in English in Feminist Issues.